Social performance indicators

 LA4 Coverage of collective bargaining agreements

-Our employment contracts comply with current labour legislation.
-In 2013, all of our hourly paid and salaried employees in Finland – over 89 per cent of the Finnish personnel – were covered by collective labour agreements.
-No collective labour agreements, nor any other collective agreements, have been agreed on with senior salaried employees and management.
+In 2014, all of our blue collar and white collar workers in Finland – over 87% of the Finnish personnel – were covered by collective labour agreements.
+No collective labour agreements, nor any other collective agreements, have been agreed on with senior white collar workers and management.

 LA5 Minimum notice period regarding operational changes

-All of Lemminkäinen's employees’ employment contracts contain a period of notice equal to at least the minimum required by labour legislation and collective labour agreements.
+In all of its operating countries, Lemminkäinen applies a period of notice equal to at least the minimum required by labour legislation in each operating country and by collective labour agreements.
 Minimum periods of notice vary depending on the employees’ collective agreements and the length of time they have worked for Lemminkäinen.

 LA6 Percentage of employees represented in joint health and safety committees

-Occupational safety and health committees enable Lemminkäinen's employees to have a say in issues related to safety and health care in their workplace.
-100% of Lemminkäinen's employees are represented in the committees.
-A joint meeting of all of the Group’s occupational safety and health committee representatives is held once a year.
+In Finland, occupational safety and health committees enable Lemminkäinen’s employees to have a say in issues related to safety and health care in their workplace.
+100% of Lemminkäinen’s employees are represented in the committees.
+A joint meeting of all occupational safety and health committee representatives of the Group’s Finnish companies is held once a year.

 LA7 Rates of injury, occupational diseases, lost days, fatalities and absenteeism